 Related post: Books about Food for Kids

 12. A Big Kid Bed is Coming!
 (How to Transition and Keep Your Toddler in Their Bed) – Brave Kids Press

 A Big Kid Bed is Coming is an endearing story designed to help kids who love sleeping stay in their new Big Kid Bed.

-If your child is ready to move from a cot to a big kid bed, the transition, like weaning, can be difficult.
-Kids need to find inner-courage to overcome these new changes, and new things often come with nerves.
+If your child is ready to move from a cot to a big kid’s bed, the transition, like weaning, can be difficult.
+Kids need to find the inner courage to overcome these new changes, and new things often come with nerves.